 This type of engagement is well suited for companies that have products and services touching people across the world, and that interact with diverse cultures and worldviews.

-My partners and I excel at identifying and addressing certain gaps in healthcare professionals’ training.
+Dr. Sara and her partners excel at identifying and addressing certain gaps in healthcare professionals’ training.
 Past engagements include training and capacity building on topics such as sexual history taking, sexual attitude reassessment, female and male sexual dysfunctions, sexual practices around the globe, cross-cultural fluency, and working with high conflict couples.

 “You don’t need to move the rocks to be effective.
-Be like water that finds its way” – Sara Nasserzadeh
+Be like water that finds its way” – Sara Nasserzadeh, PhD

 This type of consulting is ideal for NGOs, UN-affiliated agencies and governmental organizations that face certain challenges working with ethnic minorities and other diverse stakeholders.
-We created the Wheel of Context to raise the level of dialogue between stakeholders and empower them to see beyond obstacles and find common ground.
+Dr. Sara created the Wheel of Context for Sexuality Education to raise the level of dialogue between stakeholders and empower them to see beyond obstacles and find common ground.

 “Life is balance of holding on and letting go” – Rumi